Southern Alberta Institute of Technology: Heritage Hall

 Heritage Hall is one of the central buildings and a historical site on the SAIT campus.

 Construction began on Heritage Hall on January 18, 1921, five years after the Provincial Institute of Technology and Art (PITA) was formed in Calgary in 1916.
 Designed by Alberta provincial architect Richard Palin Blakey and built by J. McDiarmid Company of Winnipeg, the three-storey modern structure's focal point is the central entrance flanked by two large towers designed with the characteristics of Collegiate Gothic architecture, which was prevalent throughout North America at the time.
 Despite the prevalence of Collegiate Gothic architecture in post-secondary education, Heritage Hall is the only example in Calgary.
 Heritage Hall was completed later in 1922 and accommodated both the PITA and the Calgary Normal School.
 During the Second World War, the structure was used as a wireless training school for the British Commonwealth Air Training Plan.
 The structure was intentionally situated on Calgary's North Hill to maximize the structure's visibility throughout Calgary, and also provide a view of the city from the building.
 The building was originally known as the "Provincial Institute of Technology Building and Normal School" and was renamed "Heritage Hall" in 1985.

 On May 31, 1985, the Government of Alberta designated Heritage Hall a provincial historic resource under the Historical Resources Act.
 The citation for the historical designation notes the integral role the structure and SAIT played in the development of post-secondary education in Alberta, and the significant architectural value of the Collegiate Gothic design.

 On June 24, 1987, the Government of Canada designated Heritage Hall a national historic site under the name "Heritage Hall – Southern Alberta Institute of Technology National Historic Site of Canada".
 The federal designation notes the importance of the structure and SAIT as a place in the development of vocational education in Western Canada.
 The designation references only the footprint of Heritage Hall and not the entire SAIT campus.

 Residence

-SAIT Residence has two modern high rises located in the northeast corner of its main campus.
+SAIT Residence has two modern high rises in the northeast corner of its main campus.
+The residence buildings provide visitors with access to amenities during their stay including on-site laundry, 24-hour security, utilities, and shared lounge space.